-Hydraulic surge brakes come standard on some Eagle folding camping trailers, and are offered as an option on others.
-(See specification chart.)
-Hydraulic surge brakes operate automatically as the brakes of the tow vehicle are applied.
-When the tow vehicle operator begins to decrease speed and applies the brakes, the weight of the moving camping trailer pushes forward and the coupler moves downward.
-This downward motion moves the plunger, which pushes the piston and rubber cup inside the master cylinder.
-Brake fluid presses inside the wheel cylinder and activates the brake shoes against the brake drum.
+Your folding camping trailer may be equipped with hydraulic surge brakes.
+These brakes operate automatically as the tow vehicle's brakes are applied.
+When the tow vehicle operator begins to decrease speed and apply the brakes, the weight of the moving folding camping trailer pushes forward and the coupler moves downward.
+This pressure moves the plunger, which in turn pushes the piston and rubber cup inside the master cylinder.
+Brake fluid presses inside of the wheel cylinder and activates the brake shoes against the drum.